Shab-h/Stock-Pred./README.md

-# Stock-Pred.
-Stock Prices Prediction using tensor flow 2 and Keras
+# Predic Stock Proiceses in Python using TensorFlow 2 and Keras.
+This repository is applying TenserFlow 2 AI knowledge with Keras functions to predict stock priceses data.
+This is a studying project for learning applicatons of TesorFlow and Keras